-- globalAt: in DsObjectSpace - globalAt:ifAbsent: in DsObjectSpace
+- globalAt: in DsObjectSpace - globalAt:ifAbsent: in DsObjectSpace dsInSpace: in Object dsInSpace: in Class sstGloballn:space

 Answers an appropriate representation of the receiver in the specified object space.
 This representation may be the receiver itself, or a proxy (DsRemoteObjectPointer) to a remote object.
 If necessary, a copy of the receiver is made.